The Rwanda Interfaith Council on Health focuses its interventions in activities related to health promotion including:

-Under this project, RICH as the Implementing Organization collaborate with key stakeholders that include MIGEPROF, the Ministry of Health (MOH), Rwanda National Police (RNP), Local Authorities and District Hospitals to address the gaps related to attitudinal change, institutional capacity building and empowerment of women to ensure that women in targeted districts can enjoy equal rights and live free from discrimination and any kind violence.
+Under this program RICH collaborates with key stakeholders that include MIGEPROF, the Ministry of Health (MOH), Rwanda National Police (RNP), Rwanda Investigation Bureau, Local Authorities and District Hospitals to address the gaps related to attitudinal change, institutional capacity building and empowerment of women to ensure that women can enjoy equal rights and live free from discrimination and any kind violence.

-Prevention of Sexual and Gender Based Violence (SGBV): the project focusES on the prevention of SGBV through awareness campaigns, dialogues and workshops as well as training of opinion leaders for positive change in social attitudes and norms.
+Prevention of Sexual and Gender Based Violence (SGBV): focuses on the prevention of SGBV through awareness campaigns, dialogues and workshops as well as training of opinion leaders for positive change in social attitudes and norms.

 Social Economic Reintegration through empowering SGBV victims for economic resilience and reduction of GBV incidence.

 3.Rwanda Interfaith Response to Promote ECD and Family Program Through Community-Based Initiatives.